Vikkanda/C-Projects/A2/bug-report.md

 4. **How to correct the bug?**

-In this specific case this bug is corrected by removing the  the "1,2,3,4" from the "int selection" statment.
+In this specific case this bug is corrected by removing the  the "1,2,3,4" from the "int selection" statement.
 I could have corrected this statement by declaring [4] elements in my array declaration.

 5. **The corresponding bug-free code or code snippet is:**